Skip to main content

 What Are Lead Times?

 Lead time is the total time from when an order is placed until inventory is available at the destination.
+In Tether, lead times are configured as transit days — the number of days for a shipment to travel from one location to another.

 Types of Lead Times